Pierre Cardin: 1960s

-It was during this period that he began to be known for capes and ponchos, having shown capelet collars for a long time.
-He made them look futuristic via geometric circular or square armholes and precisely curvilinear arches cut into the sides for the arms.
+Cardin made capes and ponchos look futuristic via geometric circular or square armholes and precisely curvilinear arches cut into the sides for the arms.
 Cape and poncho sleeves were also shown.
 He adapted his love of asymmetric hems, earlier a part of his 1930s look, to the new Space Age period by showing hemlines that were shorter on one side than the other, sometimes called a tilted hem, seen especially on evening dresses; miniskirts longer in the front than in the back; skirts consisting of strips, panels, and loops of fabric of various lengths and widths, some petal-like; pleated skirts with fluted hems that curled up and down; and other unusual forms.
-These trends became particularly notable beginning in 1967, and the skirts of strips, loops, and panels would be shown through 1970.
+These trends became particularly notable beginning in 1967.
+The skirts of strips, loops, and panels would be shown through 1970.

 Interest in Space Age looks would peak in mainstream fashion during 1966 and part of 1967 and then most designers would move into other areas.
 Cardin was one of a small group of designers who remained enamored of futuristic Space Age looks for several more years.
 The best known of these designers were André Courrèges, Rudi Gernreich, Emanuel Ungaro, and Paco Rabanne, all of whom tied their ideas of the future to mini lengths.
 Cardin's work was noted for including a variety of lengths from 1967 on, particularly his characteristic asymmetric hems, while keeping it all futuristic-looking.

 His 1967 women's collections continued with zippers, pleating, side closures, scallops, jumper minidresses, one-shouldered evening dresses, geometric necklines, sculptural metal collars, rolled hems and edges, and other familiar Cardin features and added diagonal closures, a greater variety of geometric pockets, and metal or metal-looking plastic used for tab closures, wide belts, ring collars, and hem bands.
 For fall, he included deeply flaring, Medieval-looking sleeves. frog closings, large collars that framed the head from the back, complexly gored skirts, front lacing on jackets and coats, coats with big, colored circles on them with matching deep hems of fox dyed to match the circles, completely sunburst-pleated capes, and more black than usual.
 Many of his silhouettes were in the flared trapeze/A-line/conical shapes widespread at the time.

 His Space Age womenswear during these few years was in line with the mood of the design world and became very influential, even in the US, where new Cardin women's boutiques opened in prominent department stores.
 By 1967, some of his adult styles for both men and women were also offered in juniors' and children's sizes.